nclarius/tile-gaps/README.md

 ### Issues

-- If gaps are not applied in all cases, try increasing the tolerance in order to implement a more liberal tiling detection.
-Conversely, if gaps are inserted when they shouldn’t, try decreasing the tolerance so as to enforce a stricter tile measurement.
+- If gaps are not applied in all cases, try increasing the tolerance in order to implement a more liberal edge touching detection.
+Conversely, if gaps are inserted when they shouldn’t, try decreasing the tolerance so as to enforce a stricter adjacency measurement.
 It is recommended to have tolerance set to twice the largest gap size.

 ## Small Print